UltimateModuleCreator/umc/README.md

 <strong>You like the work the developer has done and it saved you a lot o time and money, consider <a href="https://www.paypal.me/MariusStrajeru/10">donating</a>.
 Any amount is welcomed.
 Just change 10 from the previous URL.</strong>

 ## Compatibility
-The modules you create with this application should be compatible with Magento 2.1.* and 2.2.* versions.
+The modules you create with this application should be compatible with 2.2.* and 2.3.* versions.
-They might work with 2.3.*, but 2.3 is not officially supported yet.

 ## Requirements
 PHP version 7.1.3 or higher.
 Some PHP extension.
 See composer.json for more details.